manifold-systems/manifold/docs/docs.md

   "required": ["name", "email"]
 }
 ```

+#### Naming

 Most type manifolds, including the JSON and YAML manifolds, follow the Java naming convention where a type name is based on the
 resource file name relative to its location in the resource path.
-Thus the JSON resource file `resources/example/schemas/User.json`
+Thus the JSON resource file `resources/com/example/schemas/User.json`
-has the Java type `example.schemas.User`.
+has the Java type `com.example.schemas.User`.

+The name *should* also match the schema `$id`, if one is provided.
+The `User` type declares `"$id": "http://example.com/schemas/User.json"`,
+which corresponds with the name `com.example.schemas.User`.

+#### Fluent API

 JSON types are defined as a set of fluent _interface_ APIs.
 For example, the `User` JSON type is an interface and
 provides type-safe methods to: